worxbranding/worx-ai-search-worker/README.md

 ## Caching controls
-- Caching is opt‑in per request via `caching=1` query parameter.
-- Without `caching=1`, all cache reads/writes are bypassed.
-- With `caching=1`:
+Caching can be controlled at two levels with clear precedence:

+1) Per-request override (highest precedence)
+- Add `caching=1` to force caching ON for this request.
+- Add `caching=0` to force caching OFF for this request.

+2) Site config default (fallback)
+- Set `search.caching: true | false` in `cfg:<site>` to define the default behavior when the URL has no `caching` parameter.

+What is cached when ON:
 - Query embedding cache `qemb:*` is used for /search and /ask.
-  - /ask answer cache `ans:*` is checked and stored (short TTL, default 600s).
+- /ask answer cache `ans:*` is checked and stored (TTL default 600s; configurable via `search.answer_cache_ttl`).

 ## Endpoints